grafana/grafana/docs/sources/panels-visualizations/visualizations/stat/index.md

 | 59                           |
 | 40                           |

-The data is visualized as follows, with the last value displayed, along with the sparkline and [percentage change](#show-percent-change):
+The data is visualized as follows, with the last value displayed, along with a sparkline and [percentage change](#show-percent-change):

 {{< figure src="/static/img/docs/stat-panel/stat_panel_single.png" max-width="1025px" alt="A stat panel showing the latest number of high priority bugs" >}}